microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/RenameFile.rst

 Required response properties
 ----------------------------

-..  default-domain:: js

 The following properties must be present in all RenameFile responses:

-..  data:: Name
+Name
-    :noindex:

-    The **string** name of the renamed file without a path or file extension.
-    **This is a required value in all RenameFile responses.**
+    The **string** name of the renamed file without a path or file extension. **This is a required value in all RenameFile responses.**